Pharcydes/Simple-Script/README.md

 # They are based on projects I'm following during the 100 days of code on udemy I plan to make

-# other repos private if they are bigger projects that I'm creating from start to finish.
+# Other repos private if they are bigger projects that I'm creating from start to finish.

+# Along the way I will update this Repo and change it over time as I get better.